-The amount of solid waste generated by operation of the Proposed Project was estimated based on an average amount of daily residential waste generated per resident as provided by the County (Calrecycle, 19993.0 pounds/person/day; Porter, 2014).
-Table 4.10-7 presents the total solid waste generated through the proposed land uses and subsequent increases in population.
-Given the estimated population of 55 new residents (assumes 2.9 people per household [SMC, 2012a] multiplied by 19 residences), The total amount of waste generated by the Proposed Project is estimated at 0.063-0.08 tons per day (approximately 426-165 pounds per day).
+The amount of solid waste generated by operation of the Proposed Project was estimated based on an average amount of daily residential waste generated per resident as provided by the County (3.0 pounds/person/day; Porter, 2014).
+Given the estimated population of 55 new residents (assumes 2.9 people per household [SMC, 2012a] multiplied by 19 residences), the total amount of waste generated by the Proposed Project is estimated at 0.08 tons per day (approximately 165 pounds per day).
 Using the County's current recycling rate (1.92 pounds/person/day; Porter, 2014), the Proposed Project would generate an additional 0.05 tons per day (approximately 106 pounds per day) of recycling materials, for a total of 0.14 tons per day (approximately 271 pounds per day).
-As discussed in Section 4.10.1, the reported diversion rate for single family dwellings in the vicinity of the project site was 68.3 percent for 2012 (Porter, 2013).
-Assuming a conservative diversion rate of only 50 percent of household solid waste (the minimum amount mandated by AB 939 and SB 1322), the total amount of solid waste generated by the Proposed Project that would be disposed of at a landfill is estimated at 0.031 tons per day (approximately 63 pounds per day).